 How to Perform a t-Test Assuming Unequal Variances using QI Macros for Excel

 - Select the data with the mouse and click on the QI Macros Menu, Statistical Tools and then t-Test two sample assuming unequal variances:

 - The QI Macros will prompt for a significance level (default is .05):

 - Next the QI Macros will prompt for the hypothesized difference in the means (default is 0):

 The QI Macros will perform the calculations and interpret the results for you:

 What's Unique About t-Test Calculations in the QI Macros?

-When you run the t-test, the QI Macros will compare the p-value (0.197) to the significance level (0.05) and interpret the results for you.
+When you run the t-test in Excel, the QI Macros will compare the p-value (0.197) to the significance level (0.05) and interpret the results for you.
 Cannot Reject the Null Hypothesis because p > 0.05" and that the "Means are the same".

 - t-Test one sample